Sometimes the most difficult interview questions to answer are the simplest.

 “Why do you want to work here?” can easily throw you off during an interview because it’s so direct.

-Here’s how to properly answer “why do you want to work here?” in four different ways.
+Here are four ways to create an answer to “why do you want to work here?” that’ll show you’re interested and impress your interviewer.
 Ideally, you should touch on 2-3 of these points in your response:

 1. Express passion for the company’s mission

-An effective way to make sure you leave a strong impression on employers during your interview is to demonstrate passion for the organization and its mission.
-Doing this shows that you want to work at that specific company.
+An effective way to make sure you leave a strong impression on employers during your interview is to demonstrate passion for the organization’s mission.
+Doing this shows that you’re truly motivated to work at that specific company, which employers love because it means you’ll make a more engaged and committed employee.

-Your mission statement, to provide loving, personalized care that enables people to live fulfilling lives, really resonates with me and I’m excited about the opportunity of contributing to this goal.
+Your mission statement to provide loving, personalized care that enables people to live fulfilling lives really resonates with me, and I’m excited about the opportunity to contribute to this goal.

-Alternatively, if you’re applying for work at the Apple store, whose mission statement is “Bringing the best user experience to its customers through innovative hardware, software and services.” you can explain how you’re interested in contributing to this goal.
+Alternatively, if you’re applying for work at the Apple store, whose mission statement is “Bringing the best user experience to its customers through innovative hardware, software and services.” you can explain how you love creating novel designs that center user experience.

-Mentioning the company’s mission statement and how it aligns with your own personal mission statement indicates that you’ve done your research, proving that you’ve put thought and effort into preparing for the interview.
+Mentioning the company’s mission statement and how it aligns with your own personal mission statement indicates that you’ve done your research and put thought and effort into preparing for the interview.

 2. Mention why you’d be a good cultural fit

-Possessing the skills and experience required for a role isn’t guaranteed to land you the job.
+Possessing the qualifications required for a role isn’t guaranteed to land you the job.
 Interviewers also want to know that you’ll be a good match for the company culture.

 Employees who are a good cultural fit are more likely to work well within existing teams, contribute to a positive work environment, and thrive in the role.

-To determine if a company is a good fit for you, take the following steps:
+To determine if a company is a good fit for you, here are some steps you can take:

 - Request an informational interview with someone at the company